raspberrypilearning/guess-the-flag/en/step_7.md

 ![Flags go off the screen](images/flags-off-the-screen.png)

-Let's make two rows of three flags
+Let's make two rows of three flags.

-+ Add some code inside the loop to move down a row if there are 3 flags left in the 'Chosen flags' list.
++ Add some code inside the loop to move down a row if there are three flags left in the `Chosen flags` list.

-You can move down a row by using another **go to** block and keeping the x coordinate the same as the starting point, but decreasing the y coordinate to move downwards.
+You can move down a row by using another `go to` block and keeping the `x` coordinate the same as the starting point, but decreasing the `y` coordinate to move downwards.

 --- hints ---
 --- hint ---
-**If** the **length of chosen flags** is 3
-**Go to** the same x coordinate but a smaller y coordinate
+`If` the `length of chosen flags` is 3, `go to` the same `x` coordinate but a smaller `y` coordinate.
 --- /hint ---

 --- hint ---